ePages-de/epages-devportal/_posts/2020/2020-05-15-constraints-and-freedom-writing-perfect-program.md

 Right after saying that he corrected himself, specifying that the program has to have some kind of input.

 Wanting to prove our professor wrong, we suggested the program that merely takes an input of two numbers and returns their sum.
-To make it easier to follow, the java code is provided below.
+To make it easier to follow the events later, I will provide an example code in Java.

 ```java
 import java.util.Scanner;